openconfig/gnsi/pathz/index.md

 If the stream is disconnected prior to the Finalize message being sent, the proposed configuration is rolled back automatically.

-### AuthorizationPolicy rotation and gNMI subscriptions
+### AuthorizationPolicy rotation interaction with gNMI Subscribe and gSII Modify RPCs

-When the pathz policy is rotated, ongoing gNMI subscriptions will be dropped.
+When the pathz policy is rotated, ongoing gNMI Subscribe RPCs will be disconnected.
+Any ongoing gSII Modify RPCs will also be disconnected.

-This forces gNMI clients to reconnect and ensures that all gNMI subscriptions are proceeding using the most recent pathz policy.
+This forces gNMI/gSII clients to reconnect and ensures that all gNMI subscriptions or gSII Modify streams are proceeding using the most recent pathz policy.

 ## Open Questions/Considerations